CandyGZ/PrintingCenter/README.md

 - If the system does not find any files in the folder, it will display a message that the folder is empty.
 - It is important to correctly enter the name of the last job completed in the pop-up window.
 - The system will save the report in Excel format (.xlsx) without including indexes in the file.
+- Why not just manually delete the printed files?
+In this case, the manager wants to keep the complete list to know the total number of documents printed in a day, and at the same time, be able to see the pending documents for the next day and be able to monitor the daily workload vs pending.

 That's it!
 With these steps, you can effectively use the printing control system to manage pending jobs at your printing center.
 If you need something similar adapted for your printing center, please feel free to reach out.